davidechicco/mesothelioma-diagnosis-predictions/README.md

 # Computational prediction of patients diagnosis and feature selection applied to a mesothelioma dataset
 Computational prediction of patients diagnosis and feature selection applied to a mesothelioma dataset

-##Instructions for Linux Ubuntu 12
+##Dependency installation for Linux Ubuntu 12

 `sudo apt-get update`<br>